PoisotLab/ms_metaweb_transfer/manuscript.md

 interesting problems.
 The first is the limit of the metaweb to embed and transfer.
-If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decreases.
+If the initial metaweb is too narrow in scope, notably from a taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decrease.
 This is notably true if the metaweb is assembled in an area with mostly endemic species.
 Conversely, the metaweb should be reliably filled, which assumes that the $S^2$ interactions in a pool of $S$ species have been examined, either through literature surveys or expert elicitation.
 The second problem is to determine which area should be used to infer the new metaweb in, as this determines the species pool that must be used.
 In our application, we focused on the mammals of Canada.
-The upside of this approach is that information at the country level are likely to be required by policy makers and stakeholders for their biodiversity assessment, as each country tends to set goals at the national level [@Buxton2021KeyInf] for which quantitative instruments are designed [@Turak2017UsiEss], with specific
+The upside of this approach is that information at the country level is likely to be required by policy makers and stakeholders for their biodiversity assessment, as each country tends to set goals at the national level [@Buxton2021KeyInf] for which quantitative instruments are designed [@Turak2017UsiEss], with specific